getsentry/sentry-github-actions-app/README.md

 | pytest                             | Run Python tests                               |
 | pytest --cov=src --cov-report=html | Generate code coverage.                        |

-If you want to test the Github App set up, you need to make the App's webhook point to your ngrok set up, define `GH_APP_ID` and `GH_PRIVATE_KEY_PATH` as env variables.
+If you want to test the Github App set up, you need to make the App's webhook point to your ngrok set up, define `GH_APP_ID` and `GH_APP_PRIVATE_KEY_PATH` as env variables.

 ## Sentry staff info